 Deep reflection on what things make me happy (and for which I can legally charge) seem to revolve around celebrating queerness and encouraging self-expression.
 I’ve touched on these things through The Digital Gryphon’s Publishing Division.
 Also, I’m ordained and licensed to wed folks here in Ohio.
 The first two enterprises do engage me more than any of my previous employment- but the latter fact resonates at a very deep level.

-As I wrote here early this year when ‘coming out’ as a spiritual queer person, “(m)any queer folk reject any organi- er institutional religious tradition.
+As I wrote here when ‘coming out’ as a spiritual queer person, “(m)any queer folk reject any organi- er institutional religious tradition.
 Between the far-too-common rejection (if not outright hatred) queer folk experience in such places, and a sense that no gawd worthy of worship would permit such atrocities to stand, why should we even try to participate in such groups?”
 This is not to deny that there are openly queer followers of most mainline faith traditions- many with organizations such as Dignity (RCC) and Integrity (Anglican).

 For those of us who reject archaic and dogmatic spiritual organizations, but believe there is something- something more than our modern scientific world view can ever explain, I founded Rubber Chicken Ministries with the following Statement of Faith: